sonyawong/sonyawong.github.io/_pages/about.md

 ------

 - 2021 - Present: NLP Engineer at TAL Education Group
-- 2018 - 2021: M.S. student in E-commerce Technology at University of Macau
+- 2018 - 2021: Master of Science student in E-commerce Technology at University of Macau
-- 2012 - 2016: B.E. in Logistics Management at Zhejiang Gongshang University
+- 2012 - 2016: Bachelor of Management in Logistics Management at Zhejiang Gongshang University

 Awards
 ------